Red Hood and the Outlaws: Vol. 2

 After Starfire and Arsenal left his group (Starfire went to outer space to heal her sister Blackfire, and Arsenal left to join the Titans with Dick Grayson), Red Hood finds out that Black Mask infected the Gotham City Mayor with a techno-organic virus.
 Batman arrives and tells him to stand down.
 While fighting, Jason remembers his past encounters with Batman.
 Jason manages to outsmart Batman by fighting dirty and shooting the mayor.
 Over at the news, it is revealed that Red Hood shot Batman with an antidote and Batman confronts him.
-Batman asks him why did he not tell him, and Jason retorted that Batman didn't trust him at all and says he needs to act like a criminal in order to take down crime bosses.
+Batman asks him why did he not tell him, and Jason retorted that Batman did not trust him and says he needs to act like a criminal in order to take down crime bosses.
 Batman reluctantly relents, on one condition: Jason must not kill before leaving.
 At the end of the issue, Jason is at a bar when a Black Mask henchmen gives him Black Mask information.

 Jason Todd decides to go undercover to take down Black Mask after Black Mask infected the Gotham City Mayor with a techno-organic virus that allowed him to control the mayor before Red Hood frees him.
 Red Hood wants to kill Black Mask, but Batman tells Jason to do it his way.
-While on a mission to get an object that Black Mask wants, he is confronted by Artemis, an Amazon that worships Egyptian gods.
+While on a mission to get an object that Black Mask wants, he is confronted by Artemis, an Amazon.
 Both of them fight, with Artemis overpowering Jason due to her overwhelming strength and her magical battle-ax which she can recall at will, but Jason temporarily knocks her out by tasing her with his armor.

 Artemis wakes up and Jason pretends to chase her; when they are hiding under a boulder while Black Mask is firing at them, Artemis realizes he is a good guy based on him pulling his punches, and they both try to work together to defeat Black Mask.
 Black Mask gets a big container, which ends up with Jason Todd and Artemis chasing after him.
 Artemis wants to find the Bow of Ra, but they are both shocked to see a clone of Bizarro.
 Black Mask knocks both of them out with gas but lets Jason free (he thought Jason lured Artemis to his trap).

 While seeing Bizarro, Jason buys Bizarro a Superman doll.
 Bizarro is watching Superman clips from Black Mask to understand what his role is as a villain, and when Artemis insults Bizarro, the latter turns angry.
 Jason manages to calm Bizarro by talking to him about Gotham City and his life, which impresses Artemis and Black Mask.
 Black Mask takes Jason to a room where he plans to control Gotham City (where Artemis is hiding to find the Bow of Ra) and reveals he knows Jason's secret identity after the assassination attempt on Red Hood/Arsenal, and uses a mind-controlled Bizarro against him.